Rezy-Dev/Rezy-Dev.github.io/content/posts/HackTheBox/Busqueda/index.md

 chmod u+s /bin/bash
 ```

-Now I will run the following and we should have our bash binary as suid executable.
+Now I will run the following command, and we should have our bash binary set as a SUID executable.
 ```bash
 sudo /usr/bin/python3 /opt/scripts/system-checkup.py full-checkup
 ```

 ![](assets/Pasted%20image%2020241026114407.png)

-We no more get the `"Something went wrong"` error which means our bash script ran.
-And we should have root now.
+We no longer receive the `"Something went wrong"` error, which means our bash script ran successfully.
+We should have root access now.
 ![](assets/Pasted%20image%2020241026114647.png)

 # Conclusion
 Thanks for reading my walkthrough.
-This box was nice.
-It was part of TJNull's "[NetSecFocus Trophy Room](https://docs.google.com/spreadsheets/u/1/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/htmlview#)".
+This box was nice and was part of TJNull's "[NetSecFocus Trophy Room](https://docs.google.com/spreadsheets/u/1/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/htmlview#).